irvinecodingclub/irvinecodingclub.github.io/_posts/2022-03-16-scratchathon.md

 Our Scratchathon received sponsorship from [Coding Minds](https://codingmindsacademy.com/), an Irvine based coding academy.
 Thank you [Coding Minds](https://codingmindsacademy.com/) for supporting our events.

 Our Scratchathon was a huge success!
+The majority of students came from Orange County, LA of Southern California participated.
-There were 90 K-12 students from Orange County, LA County of Southern California participated.
+In addition, we have many students came from East Coast and China attened this Hackathon.

-We received a total of 86 projects from our participating students.
+There were 90 students in this scratch hackathon event and We received a total of 86 projects from our participating students.

 Schedule:
 6:00-7:00pm PST - Interactive Scratch Workshop (including lecture)